Brigit Viens

 Sylvie Charette

 A seasoned, quick-witted manager who has held key roles in both private and publicly-traded companies in the media industry, she is now General Manager of ID Gatineau.
 Ms. Charette has a keen sense of business and entrepreneurship.
 She is recognized for her ability to complete mandates through teamwork.
-She has forged lasting ties and relationships on both sides of the Ottawa River with customers and numerous organizations serving the business community.
+She has forged lasting ties and relationships on both sides of the Ottawa River with entrepreneurs and numerous organizations serving the business community.
 A UQO graduate, she is committed to contributing to the development of her community, as evidenced by her mandates as a director on various boards such as Desjardins – Caisse de Gatineau, Re-Source Intégration Outaouais, Coop d’Information Le Droit and UQO.
-She is a certified Réseau M Diamond Mentor for the Gatineau Chamber of Commerce cell, and coaches local entrepreneurs.
+She is a certified Diamond mentor of the Réseau Mentorat for the Gatineau Chamber of Commerce cellule, and coaches local entrepreneurs.

 Eric Déry

-Eric Déry’s passion for business financing has grown over the last 16 years as he supports clients through each step of the financing process (buying and selling businesses, mergers, asset acquisition).
+Eric Déry’s passion for business financing has grown over the last 20 years as he supports clients through each step of the financing process (buying and selling businesses, mergers, asset acquisition).
 His knowledge of the banking industry and various institutional offerings is a strong asset when it comes to choosing the right option for his clients.
 Building on his expertise and network, Eric brings together and connects various stakeholders to help companies reach their growth objectives.
-He has been involved in many causes over the years and currently sits on the Board of the Institut Innovation Gatineau, a local business incubator with a provincial reach.
-He has been named Honorary Chairman of the Gala des grands chefs de l’Outaouais, a fundraising event for the Canadian Cancer Society of which Eric has been an honorary patron for the last two years.
+He has been involved in many causes over the years and currently sits on the Board of the Institut Innovation Gatineau, a local business incubator with a provincial reach. Éric sits on the board of directors of the Maison Papillon and on the fundraising committee.
+He has also been an ambassador for the Défi des Chefs de Leucan – Maison Papillon for the past three years.

 Jonathan Cholette